jpilevic/CloudPay-API/README.md

 ## Status Codes

-Gophish returns the following status codes in its API:
+CloudPay returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |